Skip to content Skip to footer

 Get Started: What to Expect?

-If your child or teen is living with alopecia areata, they may be eligible to join a clinical trial exploring a potential new treatment.
-Once you submit the interest form, a member of our research team will reach out to complete a brief pre-screening and determine initial eligibility.
+If your teen is living with alopecia areata, you may qualify for a paid clinical trial exploring new treatment options.
+After completing the interest form above, a member of our research team will reach out for a brief pre-screening call.
+During this call, we’ll ask a few questions to see if your teen meets the initial eligibility criteria.

 Alopecia Areata